rosepearson/cylc-geofabrics/README.md

 ```

-A note on removing environments if they need to be recreated: `conda remove --name env_name --all`
+A note on removing environments if they need to be recreated: `conda remove --name geofabrics --all`

 # Waikanae